• Skip to primary navigation

 Then there’s YouTube, a platform that has over 2 billion logged-in monthly users with 74% of adults in the US admitting to using it.
 That’s not to mention services like Gmail and Chrome, the most widely used browser worldwide.

-Unfortunately, the free, highly-personalized browsing experience that Google offers comes at a cost.
+Unfortunately, the free, highly personalized browsing experience that Google offers comes at a cost.
 Our privacy.

 Google is always collecting user information such as sites you visit, search terms, and videos you watch on YouTube.

 This information is then compiled to create an online profile of you which can then be sold to advertisers.
-It’s not by chance that Ad revenue is Google’s biggest top-line income, it’s because the company has an unparalleled ability to point the advertisers towards the perfect targets.
+It’s not by chance that Ad revenue is Google’s biggest top-line income, it’s because the company has an unparalleled ability to point the advertisers toward the perfect targets.

 And, that’s what this post is about.
 I will help you determine what Google knows about you and then I will show you how to delete this information and ensure that Google is not collecting it.